WalletScrutiny/WalletScrutinyCom/_android/com.wyre.trade.md

 ## The Site

 The official site is fairly small and only has a few pages worth noting.
-Even the app to the IOS version does not work.
+The link to the IOS app does not work.

 ### User Agreement